techidaily/site-games-able/source/_posts/claim-your-free-digital-content-today.md

  If you instead want to save your offer for later, select**Decide later** .
 But if you need to transfer ownership of your offer to another Xbox account, you should choose**Redeem for another account** , and follow the on-screen guidance to add a new Xbox account to your console.

  But with**Claim it** selected, your Digital Direct offer will be unlocked and available within**My games & apps** on your console.
-Unfortunately, if you want to alter your offer or if you selected**Decide later** or**Redeem for another account** , the process is more complex and more akin to[managing your Xbox subscriptions from your console](https://www.makeuseof.com/how-to-manage-xbox-subscriptions-from-xbox-series-x-s/) .
+Unfortunately, if you want to alter your offer or if you selected**Decide later** or**Redeem for another account** , the process is more complex and more akin to [managing your Xbox subscriptions from your console](https://www.makeuseof.com/how-to-manage-xbox-subscriptions-from-xbox-series-x-s/) .

 ## What to Do if You Declined Your Digital Direct Offer